utabuechler/PermutationLSTM/README.md

 ## Installation

-Follow the instraction for the installation of the preferred framework (tensorflow or caffe) and run the script!
+Follow the instruction for the installation of the preferred framework (tensorflow or caffe) and run the script!

 ## Usage